 - a.
-"Challenged" is marked on the back of the ballot; - b.
+"Challenged" is marked on the back of the ballot, along with the name of the voter, and the reason for the challenge; - b.
 The ballot is placed in a separate envelope labeled "Challenged Ballots;" - c.
 The envelope is sealed and deposited into the sealed ballot box, and - d.
-At the close of the polling place, the challenged ballots are separately counted, tallied and totaled, with a separate return made of challenged ballot. - 3.
+At the close of the polling place, the challenged ballots are separately counted, tallied and totaled, with a separate return made of the challenged ballot. - 3.
 Challenge unanimously determined to be well taken.

-If the Poll Managers unanimously determine the challenge is valid or well taken, the ballot is REJECTED in the following manner:
+If the Poll Managers unanimously determine the challenge is valid or well taken, a paper ballot shall be issued to the voter.
+And, the ballot is REJECTED in the following manner:

 - a.
-Mark "Rejected" on the back of the ballot; and - b.
-The name of the voter is written on the back of the ballot; and the ballot is placed in a strong envelope labeled "Rejected Ballots; and - c.
+Mark "Rejected" on the back of the ballot, along with the name of the voter and the reason for the rejection; and - b.
+The ballot is placed in the ballot box until the end of the day, and at the end of the day, all rejected ballots are place in a strong envelope labeled "Rejected Ballots; and - c.
 The envelope is sealed and deposited into the sealed ballot box.